MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-overview.md

 ## Key benefits

-Key facts of the value proposition are as follows.
+Key facts of the value proposition are as follows:

 **Preserve investments in SCOM**: SCOM Managed Instance (preview) allows you to preserve your existing SCOM investments.
 SCOM Managed Instance (preview) is compatible with all existing SCOM MPs and provide a means to migrate MP configurations from the on-premises setup.

 - **Simplify SCOM-infrastructure management**: SCOM Managed Instance (preview) is Microsoft-managed.
 All the cloud connected SCOM components are managed by Microsoft, removes the responsibility of hardware/software updates and security patches.

 - **Monitor continuously through migration**: SCOM Managed Instance (preview) won't cause disruptions in monitoring while you migrate infrastructure or workloads from on-premises to the cloud.
-As you migrate from one UR to the next, you can migrate from yout existing SCOM setup.
+As you migrate from one UR to the next, you can migrate from your existing SCOM setup.

-- **Monitor workloads everywhere**:  SCOM Managed Instance (preview) is hosted in Azure with the capability of monitoring workloads running wherever they are i.e. in Azure or on-premises, without the need to modify.
+- **Monitor workloads everywhere**:  SCOM Managed Instance (preview) is hosted in Azure with the capability of monitoring workloads running wherever they are (in Azure or on-premises) without the need to modification.

 ## Features